MeshA*: Efficient Path Planning With Motion Primitives: Empirical Evaluation

 \section{Empirical Evaluation}

-\textbf{Setup.} In the experiments we utilize $16$ different headings and generate $24$ motion primitives for each heading.
-We generate the primitives using the motion model of a car-like robot.
-We use four maps of varying topology from the well-known MovingAI benchmark~\cite{movingai} for the experiments.
-The start and goal locations on these maps were picked from the scenario files that are present in the benchmark.
-For any pair of start-goal locations we randomly generate three different headings.
-The total number of instances across all the maps exceeds $25000$.
-Fig.~\ref{setup} provides an overview of our setup.
+\textbf{Setup.} In the experiments we utilize $16$ different headings and generate $24$ motion primitives for each heading using the car-like motion model.
+Experiments are conducted on four MovingAI benchmark~\cite{movingai} maps of varying topology.
+Start-goal pairs are taken from benchmark scenarios, with three randomly generated headings per pair, yielding over 25,000 instances in total.
+See Figure~\ref{setup}.